deanturpin/subversion-to-git-migration/readme.md

 git push
 ```

+It is quite keen to merge, though.
+Which I'm not used to.
+But perhaps we should
+be trusting the tools more?

-However, this does raise the question: should the owner of repo be doing the
+And this does raise the question: should the owner of repo be doing the merge as
-merge as part of the review process?
+part of the review process?
 I quite like this strategy.

 ### Misc
 I actually use lots of aliases for common git commands which speeds things up